"The truth about stories is that that's all we are" – Thomas King

 Research

-I’m interested in communities and publics in digital media.
+I’m interested in communities and citizenships in the age of the ‘smart city’.
 How do we come together through the media we use?
 How do we build our own networks (infrastructures, relationships) and how do these influence our experience of activism, politics, and governance?
+How can the history of community media give us hope for more citizen-oriented ‘smart cities’?
+And what concerns should we have about citizenship under datafication?

 PhD Thesis: “Co-productions of Technology, Culture and Policy in the North American Community Wireless Networking Movement”